Applicant Name:

 All utilities are included in the monthly rent.

-A payment schedule will be provided and signed on the move in date.
+A payment agreement and payment schedule will be provided and must be signed by the resident.

 The McCoy House provides the following items:

-1. Community Activities – Equine Therapy, Yoga, Art Classes, Group Outings
+1. Programming – Equine Therapy, Yoga, Art Classes, Group Outings, Meal Kits (two dinners per week for the house), Gym Memberships

 2. Sheets